Timowest12/space-traveler-s-hub/README.md

 type `cd space travelers hub` to change directory to the folder of the project

-in your terminal type `npm install` to install all dependencies
+in your terminal type `npm install` or `npm i` to install all dependencies

 run `npm start` in your terminal